On the synergetic use of Ariel and JWST for exoplanet atmospheric science: Synergies

 \subsection{Ariel and JWST/NIRSpec-PRISM: complementary coverage across host star brightness}

-Thanks to its optimal instrumentation and the fact that transit durations are incompressible, Ariel can efficiently obtain a broad wavelength coverage (0.5--7.8 $\mu$m) spectra for bright sources.
+Thanks to its optimal instrumentation and the fact that transit duration cannot be shortened, Ariel can efficiently obtain a broad wavelength coverage (0.5--7.8 $\mu$m) spectra for bright sources.
 Such a broad spectral coverage is very helpful to capture complex atmospheric processes, probe the vertical structure, and mitigate the effects of stellar contamination.
 Figure \ref{fig:population_ariel} shows a map of optimal targets for Ariel.
 We also highlight the regions where JWST provides a significant advantage, i.e., for fainter targets where Ariel's performance drops and where a wide wavelength coverage can be obtained with JWST/NIRSpec-PRISM (0.6--5.3 $\mu$m).
 This is shown for instance in Figure \ref{fig:telescope_characteristics}, where a WASP-39\,b-like planet (i.e., example of faint target) and a HD-189733\,b-like planet (i.e., example of bright target) are simulated.
 Many bright targets (mag J $<$ 7) cannot be observed efficiently by JWST but are optimal for Ariel.
 Exoplanets like HD-189733\,b, HD-209458\,b, GJ-1214\,b, and 55-Cnc\,e are prime Ariel targets (they reach the Tier 2 criteria with a single observation) but have strong limitations with JWST due to detector saturation.
 However, as previously mentioned, Ariel's sensitivity falls rapidly with brightness: planets around stars at mag J $>$ 11 almost always require more than 10 transits to reach Ariel's Tier 2 quality spectra when a single PRISM observation can already be very informative.
 The large wavelength coverage of Ariel (0.5--7.8 $\mu$m) is therefore advantageous for snapshots of the bright targets and there is strong complementarity with JWST, often able to reach the faintest targets, therefore increasing target options in a combined JWST+Ariel population.